 From start to finish, a project typically takes 6 to 12 months.
-(Usually, it's 8 weeks for your Design Master Plan, and then it's renovations and waiting for custom furnishings.)
+Usually, it's 8 weeks for design and then it's renovations and waiting for custom furnishings.

 We use a flat, value-based fee model, based on the size and scope of your project.
-After your Design Jumpstart session, we'll provide you with a customized proposal for your project.
-You will know your entire design fee up front, with no surprises.
+A 2-hour Design Jumpstart is $489; Design Master Plan is $3489 per room; and Design Comprehensive is quoted per project.
+Regardless of the design package you choose, you will know your entire design fee up front, with no surprises.

 If the scope of your project changes - you decide to add an additional room, or change your vision for a space halfway through - we will send an additional flat-fee proposal for that aspect of the project.

 Absolutely!
-While the majority of our clients move from the complimentary consultation call right into a Design Master Plan, we also offer a 2-hour in-home or virtual design session called a Design Jumpstart.
+We offer a 2-hour in-home or virtual design session called a Design Jumpstart.
 This can be the beginning of a project together or a stand-alone, information-packed consultation.